crochik/DeleteGithubPackages/README.md

 # Important
 **BE VERY CAREFUL** Using the wrong value for any of the parameters may delete all the packages in a repository.

-# Delete GitHub packages in a repository
+# Delete Github packages in a repository
 It will delete all the versions of all the packages in the given repository that are older than the olderthan value.

 ## Create Config file
+Create or modify the provided config.json file with your desired settings.

 config.json:
 ```